-From an upscaling point of view, the major consequence of these various mechanisms is that the pore-scale repartition of the phases involves several time and length scales, with different flow patterns affecting more than a single pore.
+From an upscaling point of view, the major consequence of these various mechanisms is that the porescale repartition of the phases involves several time and length scales, with different flow patterns affecting more than a single pore.
 This is most obvious when studying meso-scale representations of a porous medium, in particular network models [73]-even though there is also an issue of representativity of a network model as being a realistic representation of complex porous media such as rocks.
-Recall that, in the absence of macro-scale inertia terms (i.e., very small Reynolds numbers) and gravity effects (small Bond numbers), the flow pattern depends on a capillary number and the viscosity ratio, as well as other geometrical and topological characteristics of the network model, including its large-scale length.
-Results show different flow patterns including viscous fingering, stable displacement, capillary fingering as illustrated by the Ca-viscosity ratio diagrams published in [59, 74] and other works including [60].
+Recall that, in the absence of macro-scale inertia terms (i.e., very small Reynolds numbers, while one should not forget that many pore-scale mechanisms, such as Haines jumps, may exhibit inertial effects in the transition from one quasistatic state to another) and gravity effects (small Bond numbers), the flow pattern depends on a capillary number and the viscosity ratio, as well as other geometrical and topological characteristics of the network model, including its large-scale length.
+Results show different flow patterns including viscous fingering, stable displacement, capillary fingering as illustrated by the Ca-viscosity ratio diagrams published in [59], [74] and other works including [60].
 The consequence of this complexity is that it is difficult to develop a formal upscaling methodology for all cases.

 For example, if we keep the viscosity terms in Eq.
-28 while making the assumption of quasistaticity, small Bond and Reynolds numbers, [26, 75, 76, 77, 78, ...] macro-scale momentum balance equations read which are different from the classical Generalized Darcy's laws.
+(28) while making the assumption of quasistaticity, small Bond and Reynolds numbers, [26], [75]-[78] macro-scale momentum balance equations read which are different from the classical Generalized Darcy's laws.
 In particular, the cross terms $\mathbf{K}{\alpha\kappa}$ in these equations account for the viscous interaction between the fluid phases.
-These cross terms further satisfy the following relations
+These cross terms further satisfy the following relations: